TheJumpCloud/jcapi-powershell/SDKs/PowerShell/JumpCloud.SDK.V2/docs/exports/JumpCloud.SDK.V2.md

 ```

 ### [Set-JcSdkCustomEmailConfiguration](Set-JcSdkCustomEmailConfiguration.md)
-Update the custom email configuration for the specified custom email type.
+Set the custom email configuration for the specified custom email type.

 This action is only available to paying customers.

 ### [Set-JcSdkDuoApplication](Set-JcSdkDuoApplication.md)
-Updates the specified Duo application.
+Set the specified Duo application.

 #### Sample Request
 ```